AratumLabs/solidity-review-process/README.md

 ## Code of Conduct

 Community members and developers must all adhere to our general [Code Of Conduct](./CODE_OF_CONDUCT.md) as they interact with each other.
-Please report any brenching of our Code Of Coduct policy to AratumLabs@protonmail.com or via Twitter @
+Please report any brenching of our Code Of Coduct policy to AratumLabs@protonmail.com or via Twitter @ShepardCodes.

 ## License